kevinpapst/kimai2-console/README.md

 - `kimai activity:list` - show a list of activities
 - `kimai version` - show the full version string of the remote installation
 - `kimai configuration` - creates the initial configuration file or displays it

+The following commands will help you with updating the command:

+- `kimai self:check` - check if there is a new version available
+- `kimai self:update` - update your local version to the latest release
+- `kimai self:rollback` - rollback to a previous release

 To get help for a dedicated command use the `--help` switch, eg: `kimai project:list --help`